fast-platform/fastjs/README.md

 # Usage

-The main function of FASTjs is FAST, this function will initialize all configurations, translations and forms that you have in your Form.io project and will load them into the local LokiJs DB.
+The main function of FASTjs is FAST, this function will initialize all configurations, translations and register forms that you have in your Form.io project and will load them into the local LokiJs DB.

 An example of the init for a Vue application